The Diderot Effect: How New Purchases Provoke More Purchases

 You get a new armchair and now you want a stool and a small coffee table right next to it.

 You get a new car and now you want brand new tires and rims.

-A lot of times we do need the extra goods – for example, you can’t buy a new house and don’t buy furniture.
-But in a lot of occasions, our inner urge for unity between items and the social pressure forces us to go to the mall.
+A lot of times we do need extra goods – for example, you do need to get furniture if you buy a new house.
+But in a lot of occasions, our desire to visit the mall comes from our inner urge for unity between items and the outside social pressure.

 Why You Should Know About Diderot Effect?